MicroStrategy/rest-api-docs/docs/common-workflows/manage-derived-element-objects/retrieve-a-derived-elements-definition.md

 ---
-title: Workflow Sample - Retrieve a Derived Element's Definition
+title: Workflow sample - Retrieve a derived element's definition
-sidebar_label: Retrieve a Derived Element's Definition
+sidebar_label: Retrieve a derived element's definition
 description: You can use REST APIs to retrieve the definition for a derived element through the Modeling service.
 ---